Fluid Dynamics#

 [14 10 11 12 13]]

-means don’t shift the “y” direction, and to shift the “x” direction by +1.
-The next command, which should always be (0,1)
+Now let’s dissect that command.
+The first (0,1) means don’t shift the “y” direction, and shift the “x” direction by +1.
+The next argument, which should always be (0,1), means to apply the shift as a (row, column) matrix.

 Now let’s go left: